PowerDNS/pdns/BUILDING-PACKAGES.md

 Adding a new OS to the list
 ---------------------------

 Adding a new OS is usually easy, provided that it does not differ too much from an existing one.
-For example, to add support for Debian Bookworm (already present in the current repository), one had to:
+For example, to add support for Debian Trixie (already present in the current repository), one had to:

-Copy the existing instructions for Debian bullseye:
+Copy the existing instructions for Debian bookworm:
 ```
-cp builder-support/dockerfiles/Dockerfile.target.debian-bullseye builder-support/dockerfiles/Dockerfile.target.debian-bookworm
+cp builder-support/dockerfiles/Dockerfile.target.debian-bookworm builder-support/dockerfiles/Dockerfile.target.debian-trixie
 ```

-In the new `builder-support/dockerfiles/Dockerfile.target.debian-bookworm` file, replace every occurrence of `debian-bullseye` by `debian-bookworm`, and of `debian:bullseye` by `debian:bookworm`
+In the new `builder-support/dockerfiles/Dockerfile.target.debian-trixie` file, replace every occurrence of `debian-bookworm` by `debian-trixie`, and of `debian:bookworm` by `debian:trixie`

 Then add the new target to the list of OSes in the `.github/workflows/builder-dispatch.yml` workflow file:
 ```
 default: >-
-  el-8
-  el-9
-  debian-bullseye
+  [...]
   debian-bookworm
-  ubuntu-focal
-  ubuntu-jammy
+  debian-trixie
+  [...]
 ```

 If release packages should be automatically built for this new target, then `.github/workflows/build-packages.yml` has to be updated as well:
 ```
 default: >-
-  el-8
-  el-9
-  debian-bullseye
+  [...]
   debian-bookworm
-  ubuntu-focal
-  ubuntu-jammy
+  debian-trixie
+  [...]
 ```

 Not forgetting to update the list of hashes later in the same file:
 ```
-pkghashes-el-8: ${{ steps.pkghashes.outputs.pkghashes-el-8 }}
-pkghashes-el-9: ${{ steps.pkghashes.outputs.pkghashes-el-9 }}
-pkghashes-debian-bullseye: ${{ steps.pkghashes.outputs.pkghashes-debian-bullseye }}
 pkghashes-debian-bookworm: ${{ steps.pkghashes.outputs.pkghashes-debian-bookworm }}
-pkghashes-ubuntu-focal: ${{ steps.pkghashes.outputs.pkghashes-ubuntu-focal }}
-pkghashes-ubuntu-jammy: ${{ steps.pkghashes.outputs.pkghashes-ubuntu-jammy }}
+pkghashes-debian-trixie: ${{ steps.pkghashes.outputs.pkghashes-debian-trixie }}
 ```

 For targets that get release packages, also add them to `.github/workflows/build-packages-daily-master.yml` so that we notice breakage.